olivierfriard/boris_docs/index.rst

 * **SQL** format for populating a SQL database
 * **SDIS** format for analysis with the GSEQ program available at  `<http://www2.gsu.edu/~psyrab/gseq>`_

+If many observations are selected you can choose to group all results in one file.
+If you do not want to group results BORIS will ask for a directory to save  the various files.

 The **State events** are paired and the duration is available.